zio/zio-dynamodb/docs/reference/dynamodb-query.md

 title: "DynamoDBQuery"
 ---

-When we use the Low Level or High Level API to create a query we end up with the type `DynamoDBQuery` which is a sealed trait.
+When we use the Low or High Level API constructors to create a query we end up with the type `DynamoDBQuery` which is a sealed trait.

 One of the primary methods on this trait is `execute` which will run the query and return the result as a ZIO effect.